Caedan Wallace: Professional career

+New England Patriots

 Wallace was selected in the third round (68th overall) of the 2024 NFL draft by the New England Patriots.
 He signed his rookie deal on May 31, 2024.

 Wallace made his first career NFL start in Week 3 against the New York Jets, playing left tackle in place of the injured Vederian Lowe.
 On October 4, Patriots head coach Jerod Mayo announced that Wallace would be placed on injured reserve.
 He was activated on December 27.
 As a rookie, Wallace appeared in six games and started in two of them.

+In the 2025 season, Wallace appeared in four games.

+Miami Dolphins

+On August 10, 2026, the Patriots traded Wallace and a 2029 seventh-round draft pick to the Miami Dolphins in exchange for a 2028 sixth-round draft pick.